cppservergit/apiserver2/readme.md

     return 0;
 }
 ```

-Save and execute `make server` to compile and then `./run.sh`.
+That's it.
+Compile with `make server` and your API is ready to be called.
+The last argument `false` indicates that this API does not require a previous login, otherwise, it will require a JWT token to be sent and it must be valid, this token is returned by the `/login` endpoint, we provide an example of this type of service, but you can implement your own.

+We are using some `using enum` statements in main.cpp so we can write abbreviations like `ok` for `http::status::ok` and `get` for `http::method::get`.

-Now open another terminal window on your VM and run:
+Run your server with `./run.sh`, now open another terminal window on your VM and run:
 ```
 curl localhost:8080/hello
 ```